Sip Your Way Through a Merry Holiday!

 Light- & Medium-Bodied Reds

 During the meal, some great wines that complement a heavy Thanksgiving dinner are lighter- to medium-bodied reds.
 Look for red wines that have light tannins, nice notes of red and black fruit, and moderate acidity.
 Wines from the Beaujolais region in France are a great go-to wine to pair with turkey, no matter how it is being prepared.
 Another great lighter-bodied red wine option is Red Tide Wines Grenache, which can be served slightly chilled or at a nice cellar temperature.
 This wine features beautiful flavors of tart cranberry and ripe cherry that will cut through the smoke and fat of your turkey or ham, and complement most side dishes.
 If you are looking to bring a bottle of wine, Pinot Noir wines from California are always a great addition to the table and the cellar.

 Hearty Red Wines

 If you prefer a wine with a little more oomph, a hearty Red Zinfandel is a great option, especially as the fall weather sneaks in and begins to cool things down across the country.
 Zinfandel has lush velvety tannins, approachable and balanced out by nice, jammy dark fruit and notes of cinnamon and clove.
-Always a crowd-pleaser, especially among the big red lovers, Red Wine Blend from Balance of Powers is a hearty Zinfandel-based blend.
-This red will complement them all, from turkey to ham to game meats.
+Always a crowd-pleaser, especially among the big red lovers, Zinfandel is a hearty red wine that will complement them all, from turkey to ham to game meats.
 Fun fact: these wines are made from the same grape, but the different regions produce vastly different results!
 Zinfandel’s traditional cherry-forward flavor balances with the notes of licorice and black pepper prominently displayed in this delectable Red Blend.

 Light White Wines